blockSightLive/blocksight-main/docs/code-standard.md

 - **ALWAYS place new files alongside files with similar responsibility** - never create files randomly throughout the codebase
 - **Use folder names as guidance** - if you need to find where similar files are located, use `grep` to search folder names and existing file patterns
 - **Group by responsibility, not by type** - e.g., all Bitcoin Core setup docs go together, all electrs docs go together, all system diagrams go together
-- If a new location is chosen (e.g., `docs/` for developer guides), move older files to align and update all references.
-- Keep diagrams and documentation references up to date whenever files move.
-- Root should remain lean (e.g., `README.md` as entry point).
-Consolidate developer guides under `docs/`.

-### Runtime Standardization (Containers First)
-- Prefer Docker images as the authoritative runtime specification (OS, Node, tools).
-- `.nvmrc` is advisory only; Dockerfile/compose define the canonical versions.
-- Provide a single, multi-stage Dockerfile at repo root building backend and frontend artifacts.
-- Use `docker-compose.dev.yml` to orchestrate dev services (e.g., Redis) and run the backend.

 ---